tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/LessonPlan.md

 #### Overview

-In this week, students will begin work on their first Project of the Boot Camp: Use Python to deliver an in-depth analysis of a financial data source of their choosing, with real data that is pulled through APIs.
+In this week, students will begin work on their first Project of the Boot Camp: Use Python to deliver an in-depth analysis of a financial data source of their choosing.

 #### Instructor Notes